A Generic Approach for Reproducible Model Distillation: Experiments

 \subsection{Sampling Methods}

-\commt{ In Section \ref{subsec:generic_distill}, we discussed several sampling methods for generating the synthetic data in model distillation but we focused on the kernel smoother throughout the paper.
+\commt{ In Section \ref{subsec:generic_distill}, we discussed several sampling methods to generate synthetic data but we focused on the kernel smoother throughout the paper.
 Alternatively, we also explore the performance of our proposed method when a naive independent sampling is used to generate the synthetic data.
 We examine the effect of this choice with a specific example of DT on Mammographic Mass Data.
 To generate the synthetic data, we ignore the dependence between covariates and use an Gaussian distribution to model each covariate separately based on the original data.
-Based on this sampling strategy, we conduct a sensitivity analysis with the same settings of \ref{subsec:sensi}.
+Based on this sampling strategy, we conduct a sensitivity analysis with the same settings of Section \ref{subsec:sensi}.
 The resulting plot is shown in Figure \ref{fig:heat_ind}.
-Comparing it with Figure \ref{fig:heat_bcd}, We can observe that distillation with the independent sampling method achieves better performance when the maximum depth of DT is $3$ but similar or slightly worse performance for higher complexity students.
-Mathematically, independent sampling leads to more extensive exploration of the feature space and it increases the power of distinguishing between different candidate student models.
+Comparing it with Figure \ref{fig:heat_bcd}, We observe that distillation with the independent sampling method achieves better performance when the maximum depth of DT is $3$ but similar or slightly worse performance for higher complexity students.
+Mathematically, independent sampling leads to more extensive exploration of the feature space and it increases the power of distinguishing between different candidate student models, although these differences may occur at feature combinations that are unlikely to be seen in practice.
 However, in this empirical experiment, such effect is not very pronounced for DT with more complex structures. }